 Achievement.
 Traditionally in fencing, athletes mark their growth through achieving various results in local, regional, national, and international competition.
 At the WFA, we take this a step further because we know that fencers achieve many skills, interests, and abilities regardless of their results in tournaments.
 As such, we also provide a comprehensive merit system (the "blades" program) that, similar to martial arts "belts" or scouting merit badges, allow fencers to be recognized and rewarded for their growth.

 Expectations.
 Fencers are passionate, bright, social, and energetic about their sport.
 They are also honorable and usually exhibit excellent sportsmanship.
 We expect this of our fencers.
 We support one another, enjoy social activities together, and our events often mix adults and youth fencers of both genders and all skills.
-In addition, expect our competitive youth fencers to maintain minimum grade point averages in order to attend tournaments, and we demand exceptional behavior and team spirit in all gatherings.
+In addition, we expect our competitive youth fencers to maintain minimum grade point averages in order to attend tournaments, and we demand exceptional behavior and team spirit in all gatherings.
 In all cases, we require sportsmanship, respect, and a team-orientation in every athlete.

 Safe Sport.
 The WFA participates in and adheres to the USA Fencing "Safe Sport" program, "...which, along with other leading youth sports groups, national governing bodies and the U.S. Olympic Committee, is committed to taking a proactive, multi-faceted approach to creating a positive and safe environment for all of our athletes," according to USA Fencing.
 "In addition, the [new] policy brings us in-line with industry standards, USOC requirements, and insurance guidelines."
 For more information about Safe Sport, please click here.